abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 }
 ````

+> It's not possible to configure unnamed bundle tag helpers by code, because their name are not known on the development time.
+It's suggested to always use a name for a bundle tag helper.

 ### Bundle Contributors

 Adding files to an existing bundle seems useful.
 What if you need to **replace** a file in the bundle or you want to **conditionally** add files?
 Defining a bundle contributor provides extra power for such cases.